bridgekat/cmake-new/README.md

 ## Getting started

-Replace across the project all occurrences of `the_project_name` to a desired project name.
+In `CMakeLists.txt`, replace all occurrences of `the_project_name` to a desired project name.
 This can be done manually.

 Build commands: